Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Preliminaries

-\textbf{ApproxTuner}~\cite{sharif2021approxtuner} adds support for heuristic-based search of the space of possible approximations of each individual network layer, so that a comprehensive \textit{speedup-inference accuracy} trade-off curve is charted and the list of the most promising sets of approximations is identified.
+\textbf{ApproxTuner}~\cite{sharif2021approxtuner} delivers heuristic-based search of the space of possible approximations of each individual network layer, so that a comprehensive \textit{speedup-inference accuracy} trade-off curve is charted and the list of the most promising sets of approximations is identified.
+Yet, ApproxTuner does not take into account the peculiarities of the mobile platform and the predicted trade-off curves it draws do not reflect the actual performance observed on the mobiles.
+Consequently, in this paper we build a new cross-platform approximation profiler based on ApproxTuner (Section~\ref{sec:hpvm-profiler-android}).